Ashithmarath/Ashithmarath/README.md

 ### Hi there...Here is about me... 👋

-- 🔭 I’m currently working on ...'Not working'
+- 🔭 I’m currently working on ...Kaggle
 - 🌱 I’m currently learning ...Artificial brain AKA Artificial neural network
 - 👯 I’m looking to collaborate on ...-----
 - 🤔 I’m looking for help with ...----